codeDuck1/Portfolio/README.md

 # Jay Sifuentes Portfolio
 See descriptions for file contents below.
+Project video and overviews at https://www.jayswork.dev/projects.
 Thank you for looking!

 ## Graphics
 * Voxel Octree rendering with destruction in Unity via shaders.